 Professional learning is correlated to the implementation of standards-based classrooms.
-Best practices include differentiated reading instruction, vocabulary development, critical thinking skills, reading and writing across content areas, classroom management and inclusion/coteaching.
-Professional learning is collective and/or individualized through the District, Southwest Georgia RESA, Georgia Learning Resource Services (GLRS), PD 360° and local colleges.
+Best practices include differentiated reading instruction, vocabulary development, critical thinking skills, response to intervention (RTI), differentiated instruction, Writer's Workshop, reading and writing across content areas, classroom management and inclusion/co-teaching.
+Professional learning is collective and/or individualized through school-level administrators, the District, Southwest Georgia RESA, Georgia Learning Resource Services (GLRS), and local colleges.

-- C. We have devoted sufficient resources to effectively carry out the professional development activities that address the root causes of academic problems.
+C. We have devoted sufficient resources to effectively carry out the professional development activities that address the root causes of academic problems.

 Harper Elementary School has allocated adequate resources to effectively carry out professional learning activities that address the root causes of academic problems for identified subgroups of students.
-State and federal funds are used to facilitate on-going professional learning to improve student achievement. - D. We have included teachers in professional development activities regarding the use of academic assessments to enable them to provide information on, and to improve, the achievement of individual students and the overall instructional program.
+State and federal funds are used to facilitate on-going professional learning to improve student achievement.

+D. We have included teachers in professional development activities regarding the use of academic assessments to enable them to provide information on, and to improve, the achievement of individual students and the overall instructional program.